HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 Opportune deities can still get ahold
 I don't control
 I don't call fiends to do as they told
+I don't make farse out of what matters to me
+Pray, bow down to deity you call
+Maybe blessings will be bestowed.

 Que (IT) tal tu odioooo
 Right el dioooo